alexishevia/.puppet/README.md

 # Alexis Hevia's puppet files
-These puppet files should allow me to reconstruct my entire development environment on a blank Ubuntu 12.04 distribution
+These puppet files should allow me to reconstruct my entire development environment on a blank Ubuntu 12.04 distribution (or 14.04 distribution with gnome-fallback mode)

 ## How To Use
 ```